Louis de Bonald: Bourbon Restoration and political career

 The Bourbon Restoration saw de Bonald's political fortunes increase.
-He was made a member of the Royal Council for Public Instruction and in 1816 he was appointed to the French Academy by Louis XVIII.
+He was made a member of the Royal Council for Public Instruction, and in 1816 was appointed to the French Academy by Louis XVIII.
 From 1815 to 1823, de Bonald served as an elected deputy for Aveyron in the Chamber of Deputies.
 A member of the Ultra-royalist faction (also known as "Ultras"), his speeches were extremely conservative and he vigorously sought to undo the legislation passed in the wake of the Revolution.
 He opposed the Charter of 1814, seeing it as giving too many concessions to the revolutionaries and enfeebling the government.
 He sought strong protections for the traditional family and in 1815 successfully argued for the repeal of laws passed during the Revolution permitting divorce, which afterwards remained illegal in France until 1884.

 The Revolution had abolished the remainder of the medieval trade guilds, affording little protection to workers.
 The Le Chapelier Law of 1791 forbade workers the right to form workers' associations and prohibited strike actions.
-De Bonald worked to reverse the Le Chapelier Law and reintroduce guilds, but his efforts were unsuccessful and the right to form workers' associations would not be reintroduced in France until 1864.
+De Bonald worked to reverse the Le Chapelier Law and reintroduce guilds but his efforts were unsuccessful, and the right to form workers' associations would not be reintroduced in France until 1864.

 He also continued his writing career during this time, and his intellectual pursuits led to him visit many of Paris' Salons.
 Both de Bonald and Chateaubriand frequented the salon of Juliette Récamier, who drew from the leading literary and political circles of her day.
 He, along with Chateaubriand, contributed to various newspapers and journals, including The Correspondant, a journal of French and British thinkers, as well as Conservateur, a newspaper dedicated to defending the position of the Ultras.
 1817 saw the publication of his Thoughts on Various Subjects, and his Observations on Madame de Staël's Considerations on the Principle Events of the French Revolution in the following year.